UAAP Varsity Channel: History

-On October 23, 2020, Cignal TV formally signed a broadcast agreement with the University Athletic Association of the Philippines (UAAP) for the coverage rights of every UAAP varsity sporting events until 2026 on TV5 and One Sports, in addition to a new dedicated channel on the Cignal service.
+On October 23, 2020, Cignal TV formally signed a broadcast agreement with the University Athletic Association of the Philippines (UAAP) for the coverage rights of every UAAP sporting events on TV5 and One Sports, in addition to a new dedicated channel on the Cignal service.

-On September 8, 2021, Cignal TV formally launched the UAAP Varsity Channel at 4:00pm (Philippine Time) with an archive footage of the 65th season's men's basketball finals, played in 2003 between longtime rivals Ateneo Blue Eagles and De La Salle Green Archers.
+On September 8, 2021, Cignal TV formally launched the UAAP Varsity Channel at 4:00pm (Philippine Time) with an archive footage of the 65th season's men's basketball finals in 2002 between longtime rivals Ateneo Blue Eagles and De La Salle Green Archers.

-On May 4, 2022, UAAP Varsity Channel was made available through iWantTFC for international viewers.
+On May 4, 2022, UAAP Varsity Channel was made available through iWantTFC (later as iWant) for international viewers.

 Programming and features

-The UAAP Varsity Channel covers selected niche collegiate sporting events (badminton and football) in addition to its primary events (basketball, cheerdance competition and volleyball).
+The UAAP Varsity Channel covers selected niche collegiate sporting events during their final matches (badminton, beach volleyball, baseball, and softball) in addition to its primary events (basketball, volleyball, cheerdance competition, and football).
 Aside from live coverage, the channel also airs its own original supplementary programming as well as archived games under the UAAP Classics banner.